chenhuxin/TSDET-tracker/README.md

-# TSDET-tracker
- Deep Ensemble Object Tracking Based on Temporal and Spatial Networks
+# TSDET-tracker: Deep Ensemble Object Tracking Based on Temporal and Spatial Networks <br>

-## This is the implementation of our TSDET paper.
-The paper page can be found here: (https://www.kaggle.com/c/aerial-cactus-identification)
+This is the implementation of our TSDET paper.
+The paper page can be found here: https://ieeexplore.ieee.org/document/8950038

-There are three folders in this repository where the matconvnet toolbox and Skiing sequences are contained.
-Our main development is kept in the folder CREST.
+There is one folder in this repository.
+Our main development is kept in the folder TSDET.
+Matconvnet folder and test sequence are placed in dataset folder and external folder, respectively.

 Before running our code, check if you have a state-of-the-art GPU.
 I develop this code using Titan Black.
 Make sure yours are better than mine :-).